 - 3.1 The application as amended is submitted in outline with all matters reserved for the re-development of former waste water treatment works following demolition of existing structures to provide employment uses (use classes B1(c), B2 and B8).
 The supporting indicative details include plans showing parameters of where the proposed employment use/buildings are likely to be sited and where access to the site will be formed by utilising the existing access point shown to be realigned into the site with a spinal road shown running centrally within the site.
-The proposals although to be largely on the brownfield part of the site would involve extending onto an area of greenfield land, in the north west part of the site. - 3.2 The application is for 35,284m2 of B2 and B8 use with ancillary offices on a 30% B2 and 70% B8 split respectively including associated hard standing service yards and car park areas.
+The proposals although to be largely on the brownfield part of the site would involve extending onto an area of greenfield land, in the north west part of the site. - 3.2 The application is for 35,284m2 of B1, B2 and B8 use.
+For the purpose of the traffic assessment the mix of uses was has been assumed on: B1-8.2%, B2-75.8% and B8-25.2%. - The proposals will include associated hard standing service yards and car park areas.
 The exact size, nature and location of the end users cannot be determined at this stage. - 3.3 Whilst all matters are reserved for subsequent approval, the submitted information includes indicative details of proposed highway works and a parameter plan which demonstrates the maximum floorspace and building heights in accordance the requirements of the Environmental Impact Assessment (EIA).
-This indicates the maximum height and floor space of the proposed buildings/uses could be up to 18m high with a floor space of 35,284m2.
+This indicates the maximum height and floor space of the proposed buildings/uses could be up to 18m high with a floor space of 35,284m2. - 3.4 A further viability appraisal was received which is based on the quantum of the commercial development only.
+Details were included within a confidential appendix that was circulated to committee members prior to the 8th February committee.

-- 3.4 A further viability appraisal was received which is based on the quantum of the commercial development only.
-Details will be included within a confidential appendix that will be circulated to committee members. - 3.5 For information this is a cross boundary application as an application is submitted to Bradford Council for a new car park to provide 36 car park spaces for Woodlands C of E Primary School on a separate parcel of land which lies in the Bradford district north of the application site.
+3.5 For information this is a cross boundary application as an application is submitted to Bradford Council for a new car park to provide 36 car park spaces for Woodlands C of E Primary School on a separate parcel of land which lies in the Bradford district north of the application site.